Skip to content

 What is Nikto?

-Nikto is a command-line scanner that hits a web server with thousands of requests looking for known problems.
-Default install files (/phpinfo.php, /admin/), backup files (.bak, .old), outdated server software, weak SSL configurations, insecure HTTP methods.
+Nikto is a command-line web server scanner that sends thousands of HTTP requests to a target and flags known problems.
+It checks for default install files (/phpinfo.php, /admin/), backup files (.bak, .old), outdated server software, weak SSL configurations, and insecure HTTP methods.
+First released in 2001 and maintained by Chris Sullo and David Lodge, it is pre-installed on Kali Linux, Parrot OS, and BlackArch.

-Nikto ships with Kali Linux and other security-focused distributions.
-Its check database gets community updates covering Apache, Nginx, IIS, and dozens of other web servers.
-The Center for Internet Security (CIS) Benchmarks recommend checking for default files, unnecessary services, and server misconfigurations — areas where Nikto’s automated checks are particularly effective.
+The check database gets community updates covering Apache, Nginx, IIS, and dozens of other web servers.
+The CIS Benchmarks recommend checking for default files, unnecessary services, and server misconfigurations, which is the exact surface Nikto automates.

 Tests for default files, backup files, vulnerable CGI scripts, server version-specific CVEs, insecure HTTP methods (PUT, DELETE, TRACE), and directory indexing.